Cosmolalia/TOE/WhitePapers/The.Unified.Boundary.Theory.Howard.Sphere.Dynamics.in.the.Expanding.Cosmolalia.md

 ### **7.1 From Mockery to Monument**

 The progression of understanding:
-- 2015: "Actor doesn't understand math"
+- Step 1: "Actor doesn't understand math"
-- 2020: "Unusual but incorrect approach"
+- Step 2: "Unusual but incorrect approach"
-- 2025: "Interesting boundary phenomena noted"
+- Step 3: "Interesting boundary phenomena noted"
-- 2029: "Howard Sphere central to physics"
+- Step 4: "Howard Sphere central to physics"
-- 2030: "Howard Theorems in textbooks"
+- Step 5: "Howard Theorems in textbooks"

 ### **7.2 The Apology Unnecessary**